Home Chemistry Biochemistry Ribonucleic Acid (RNA)

 Messenger RNA (mRNA)

 The ribonucleic acid which acts as a messenger or informational is called mRNA.
-In molecular biology, messenger ribonucleic acid (mRNA) is a single-stranded molecule of RNA which is complementary to one of the DNA strands of a gene.
-The information of the sequence of amino acids is transferred to the ribosome by mRNA.
+In molecular biology, messenger ribonucleic acid (mRNA) is a single-stranded molecule of RNA that is complementary to one of the DNA strands of a gene.
+The information on the sequence of amino acids is transferred to the ribosome by mRNA.

 Transfer RNA (tRNA)